 -

-These benefits make facelift surgery an attractive option for those looking to combat the signs of aging and achieve a rejuvenated look.
+These benefits make facelift surgery an attractive option for those looking to combat the signs of ageing and achieve a rejuvenated look.

 Preparing for a facelift involves several important steps to ensure the best possible outcome: